ohnit/learnxinyminutes-docs/go.html.markdown

 }

 func learnDefer() (ok bool) {
-	// A defer statement pushes a function call onto a list.
+	// A `defer` statement pushes a function call onto a list.
 The list of saved
 	// calls is executed AFTER the surrounding function returns. defer fmt.Println("deferred statements execute in reverse (LIFO) order.") defer fmt.Println("\nThis line is being printed first because")
-	// Defer is commonly used to close a file, so the function closing the
+	// `defer` is commonly used to close a file, so the function closing the
 	// file stays close to the function opening the file. return true
 }